William Dougal Christie: Life

 The situation came to a head in 1863 when Christie sent an ultimatum for reparations for two minor incidents at the end of 1861 and the beginning of 1862.
 The Brazilian government refused to yield, and Christie issued orders for British warships to capture Brazilian merchant vessels as indemnity.
 While Christie had been instructed to accept a Brazilian offer of arbitration if it was made, he was later accused of not informing the Brazilian government of this until after military action had been taken; he had indicated he wanted to teach Brazil a "lesson".
 Brazil prepared itself for the imminent conflict.
 The Brazilian government severed diplomatic ties with Britain in June and Christie retired from the service on a pension.
-The House of Commons debated his conduct, with some MPs like Seymour Vesey-FitzGerald criticising him for taking disproportionate action, to teach Brazil a "lesson".
+The House of Commons debated his conduct, with some MPs like Seymour Vesey-FitzGerald criticising him for taking disproportionate action.

 Christie returned to an old topic, campaigning against electoral corruption.
 He read a paper on the subject to the National Association for the Promotion of Social Science in February 1864.
 Later in the year F. D. Maurice praised it in Macmillan's Magazine.
 He then made two unsuccessful attempts to re-enter parliament, at Cambridge in 1865 and Greenock in 1868.

+Death

-After a serious illness, he died in Marylebone on 27 July 1874.
+After a serious illness, William Christie died at home in Dorset Square, Marylebone on 27 July 1874.